 - Team up with the experts.
 If your team lacks dedicated design resources, it’s time to start making friends with your marketing department.
-As the designated steward of all things brand design, the marketing team should care about whether that design extends consistently across employee communications channels.
+As the designated steward of all things brand design, the ting team should care about whether that design extends consistently across employee communications channels.
 Do you suspect your marketing colleagues will need some coaxing?
 Check out our tips for making the case for a stronger partnership.

 - Use a third-party email tool.
 Let’s face it: Email isn’t going anywhere anytime soon.
 So make it count.
 Third-party platforms like Campaign Monitor, Benchmark and the like offer clean, user-friendly designs and mobile-friendly distribution—key for employee populations who are increasingly on the go and accessing information from multiple devices.